-In this lesson we're going to continue with our sample business, George's Catering, go through an accrued income example and see what the journal entry for accrued income is.
+In this lesson we're going to continue with our sample business, George's Catering, go through an accrued income example and see what the journal entry is.

 Remember: income and expenses are recorded using the accrual basis of accounting.

 Accrual describes amounts that are owed.

 Between October and January we record that cash is owed (a debtor is recognized).

 f) George’s Catering provides catering services for a funeral for the Smiths.
 The services are provided on the 8th of April and the agreed fee is $5,000.
 As part of the agreement, the Smiths will only make payment at the end of April.

 Here's where George’s Catering stood up to now:

 What is the journal entry we record on the 8th of April?
 What do we do?